BiomedDAR/copula-tabular/paper.md

 # Statement of need

 In this software, we present an improved version of the copula tools as seen in Synthetic Data Vault (SDV) [@patki2016synthetic], a widely used tool for generating multivariate synthetic data through Gaussian copulas.
 This enhanced model incorporates conditional joint distributions into its framework, allowing for the splitting of single variables into multiple component marginal distributions.
-The improved version of the SDV provides greater usability in the synthesis of complex, non-linear, non-monotonic sample distributions (see Fig.\autoref{fig:example}), and stronger replication of correlation between variables (see Fig. \autoref{fig:correlationplots}), allowing for the replication of a wider range of tabular datasets.
+The improved version of the SDV provides greater usability in the synthesis of complex, non-linear, non-monotonic sample distributions (see Fig.\autoref{fig:scatterplots}), and stronger replication of correlation between variables (see Fig. \autoref{fig:correlationplots}), allowing for the replication of a wider range of tabular datasets.

 Our enhancement is written entirely in Python and is designed to work with a data dictionary (specifying the metadata of the input dataset).
 There are additional class-based implementations of preprocessing tools such as data cleaning, transformation tools, post-processing tools for easy visualisation of results, privacy leakage evaluation, and sample wrapper scripts for generating synthetic data from start to finish.